fernando-romulo-silva/java-versions/README.md

 # The Problem

-Java language has a ton of versions, each version version with new features, libraries, tools, etc.
+Java language has a ton of versions, each version version with new features, libraries, tools, etc. <br />
 How can I be in the know all this stuff?
 I still have a life!

 # About